benhe119/security-response-automation/README.md

 ## Note

-This project is currently undevelopment and not yet ready for users.
+This project is currently under development and is not yet ready for users.
 Stay tuned!

 ## Getting Started